Youssef-MHD/alx-pre_course/0x01-git/README.md

-For this project, we have to solve git tasks
+For this project, we have to solve git tasks (updated)